animaz2025/GumballClientV0.5/README.md

 FloRida          || Makes you spin and look cool
-Game Settings    || Allows you to change some game settings God Bridge       || Positions you in the best way for bridging Ignore Deaths    || Ignores death messages from specific players Jump Helper      || Shows how far you can jump
+Game Settings    || Allows you to change some game settings God Bridge       || Positions you in the best way for bridging GumballClient    || Sends messages like "GumballClient on top!" to the chat Ignore Deaths    || Ignores death messages from specific players Jump Helper      || Shows how far you can jump KillAuraPlus     || KillAura but Legit and Better
-Log Out Spots    || Shows where a player has logged out New Chunks       || Finds new chunks based on flowing liquids No Strip         || Prevents you from stripping logs Number81         || Counts to 81 in chat
+Log Out Spots    || Shows where a player has logged out New Chunks       || Finds new chunks based on flowing liquids No Strip         || Prevents you from stripping logs Ride Stats       || Nametag with information about rideable entities.
-Numby Chat       || Improves your chat experience in various ways NumbyRPC         || Displays GumballClient as your presence on Discord Ride Stats       || Nametag with information about rideable entities.
 Safe Fire        || Does not allow you to walk into fire sources Safety Net       || Places a block under you if your reach a set Y level